-It may be too early to do any actual decorating for Christmas, but now is the time to get ready!
-Avoid supply delays and shortages and stress-filled holidays by starting to prepare right now.
+It may be too early to do any actual decorating for Christmas, but now is the time to get ready for the holidays!
+Avoid supply delays and shortages and stress-filled holidays by starting to prepare today.

 I know, I know, I know that it’s too early for the majority of us to start our Christmas decorating (we haven’t even celebrated Thanksgiving yet!), but now is the time to be thinking ahead!

-That is especially true this year because of the plethora of supply delays and shortages that are so prevalent right now.
-I’ll be honest with you and tell you that I saw it coming and actually put my plans for each room together in July and began ordering any new Christmas decor items that I wanted in early August.
+This is especially true this year because of the plethora of supply delays and shortages that are so prevalent right now.
+I’ll be honest with you and tell you that I saw it coming and actually put my Christmas decorating plans for each room together in July and began ordering any new holiday decor items that I wanted in early August.
 And yes – I have run into delays and out of stock problems on some of my items.

 Maybe you won’t be into decorating for a few more weeks, but if you’ll do a few things now, you’ll have a merry Christmas instead of a harried and stressful Christmas!